-Facebook beats in Q3 with $4.7B profit, record share price despite Russia’s shadow
+Facebook beats in Q3 with $4.7B profit, record share price despite Russia

 CTrip Group snaps up travel search startup Trip.com